FuzzyRhombus/Godot-Version/README.md

 1. Version changes will not reflect on any `VersionLabel` **in the editor** until the project is reopened

+2. In order for the `VersionChecker` to work for a given platform a published version must already exist.
+This means for the first version, requests will always fail in development - and the `error` signal will be emitted.
+It **WILL** work once published, though the first version should be up to date and nothing will happen - with no errors.
+> For testing purposes, you can use any valid App ID or Bundle ID and play with the version number - just find a published app, such as one you have already published, and use that ID in the `VersionChecker`.
+Make sure you change these to the correct ID's before release.

 ----

 Copyright © 2017 Ryan Mastrolia